ryan-inman/ticket-lifecycle/README.md

 <br />

 <p>
-Due to the ticket's complexity and severity, it will be assigned to Agent 1 within the Systems Administrator department.
+Let's assign this ticket to Agent 1.
 </p>
 <br />